Marvin Heemeyer: Immediate aftermath

-Aftermath

 The attack lasted two hours and seven minutes, damaging 13 buildings, 11 of which were occupied until moments before their destruction.
-His targets included the town hall, the Sky-Hi newspaper office, Gambles General Store, Maple Street Builders, Mountain Parks Electric Co, Liberty Savings Bank, Kopy Kat Graphics, the wall of his former business, the home of a former mayor (in which the mayor's 82-year-old widow then resided), and a hardware store owned by another man Heemeyer named in a lawsuit, as well as a few others.
+His targets included the town hall, the Sky-Hi News office, Gambles General Store, Maple Street Builders, Mountain Parks Electric Co, Liberty Savings Bank, Kopy Kat Graphics, the wall of his former business, the home of a former mayor (in which the mayor's 82-year-old widow then resided), and a hardware store owned by another man Heemeyer named in a lawsuit, as well as a few others.
 The rampage knocked out natural gas service to the town hall and the concrete plant, damaged a truck, and destroyed part of a utility service center.
 As part of the rampage, Heemeyer destroyed several trees outside a local business that the owner had previously claimed were hurting his business.
 The damage was estimated at $7 million, $2 million of which was to the concrete plant (underinsured, resulting in a payout of $700,000).

 Many town records and archives were destroyed along with the town hall.

 Defenders of Heemeyer said that he made a point of not hurting anybody during his bulldozer rampage.
 Ian Daugherty, a bakery owner, said Heemeyer "went out of his way" not to harm anyone.
 Cody Docheff stated that "if Heemeyer truly didn't want to hurt anybody, he would have plundered the center of town on the weekend, when most businesses would have been empty".
 The sheriff's department said that the fact that no one was injured was not due to good intent as much as to good luck.

 On April 19, 2005, the town announced plans to scrap Heemeyer's bulldozer.
 The plan involved dispersing individual pieces to many separate scrap yards to prevent souvenir-taking.

 Although no one other than Heemeyer was killed in the incident, the modified bulldozer has occasionally been referred to as the "Killdozer".

 Heemeyer has since gained supporters on the Internet who view his rampage as an act of patriotic civil disobedience against a corrupt government.
 Patrick Brower, a reporter who had covered Heemeyer's numerous disputes for years and who was nearly killed during the attack, has reported receiving threatening and insulting comments as a result of pushing back against the narrative portraying Heemeyer as a hero and martyr.

-Motivation

-A search of Heemeyer's house in Grand Lake turned up plans for the bulldozer on his personal computer.
+Others have called his rampage domestic terrorism.